 Always keep the behavior in mind: what users do during the test might contradict or confirm what the user says.

-Vaida Pakulyte, UX Research & Design at Electrolux
+Vaida Pakulyte, UX Lead at Technigo

 Usability testing provides the perfect opportunity to make sure you and your users are on the same page in regards to the language used.
-There’s a real possibility that your design is using wordings that your users aren’t.
-It could be as simple as a difference between “settings” and “preferences.”

 Cloze test